The Story Behind ‘Let Them Eat Cake’, Marie-Antoinette’s Famous Quote

 Who Was Marie-Antoinette?

-Maria Antonia Josefa Johanna (1755 -1793) was an Austrian princess born and raised in Vienna’s court.
-At the age of 13, Marie-Antoinette was betrothed to the Dauphin of France (the heir of the French throne), Louis Auguste.
-This arranged marriage was an attempt at reconciliations between Austria and France.
+Maria Antonia Josefa Johanna (Vienna 1755 – Paris 1793) was an Austrian princess born and raised in Vienna’s court.
+At the age of 13, Marie-Antoinette was betrothed to the Dauphin of France (the heir to the French throne), Louis Auguste.
+This arranged marriage was an attempt at reconciliation between Austria and France.

-At the beginning of her life in the French court, Marie-Antoinette was generally liked by everyone, known for her beauty and generosity.
-Over the years, there was a growing dissent against the Queen’s lavish life and crazy parties, especially when all Paris was starving.
+At the beginning of her life in the French court, Marie-Antoinette was generally liked by everyone, and she was known for her beauty and generosity.
+Over the years, there was a growing dissent against the Queen’s lavish life and crazy parties, especially when all of Paris was starving.

 Did Marie-Antoinette Say Let Them Eat Cake?